thekylemcenery/Ising_Model_Simulation/README.md

     return lattice
 ```

 The second type of function is simply used to visualise the NumPy array using Matplotlib.
-There are 3 variations of this function, each corresponding to the dimensionality of the input array.
-For example, the function used to visualise a 2D lattice array:
+There are 3 variations of this function, each corresponding to the dimensionality of the input array, for example, the function used to visualise a 2D lattice array:

 ```python
 def visualize_2d_lattice(lattice):